Nagamichi Kuroda

-Nagamichi Kuroda (黒田 長礼, Kuroda Nagamichi) was a Japanese ornithologist.
+Marquis Nagamichi Kuroda (黒田 長礼, Kuroda Nagamichi) was a Japanese ornithologist.
 His works included Ducks of the World (1912), Geese and Swans of the World (1913), Birds of the Island of Java (2 Volumes, 1933–36) and Parrots of the World in Life Colours (1975).
 He described the crested shelduck in 1917.

 He also worked on the distinction between the auks and petrels and the special characteristics of shearwaters that foraged underwater.